i-ankitkumar/GPP_Hack4Good/README.md

 python app.py
 ```
 ### Note:
-The login id and password are Work in Progress.
+- The login id and password are Work in Progress.
 You can login using any combination of id and password.
+- The live_inference.py fie can be used to get live predictions on video.